 M.S. in Mental Health Counseling

 The M.S. in Mental Health Counseling Program is designed for individuals who want to become a NYS licensed counselor focusing on the treatment of adults and/or children.
 This program prepares students for work in community agencies, clinics, hospitals, managed behavioral healthcare organizations, outpatient mental health programs, residential treatment and rehabilitation settings, employee assistance programs, substance abuse treatment programs, colleges, and private practice.
 The Mental Health Counseling program is designed to emphasize the strengths of individuals and families in order to facilitate recovery and resilience when faced with emotional, mental, or physical challenges.
-The program offers two options: Masters in Science (M.S.) in Mental Health Counseling and an Advanced Certificate in Mental Health Counseling.
+The program offers two options: Master of Science (M.S.) in Mental Health Counseling and an Advanced Certificate in Mental Health Counseling.

 - 60 credit hour program